keius/Flock/README.md

 [Flock][flock] is a social site designed to bring people together.
 Inspired by the site [MeetUp][meetup], Flock users are able to browse, search (coming soon), create and join groups and events that express their interests.

-Flock is a project compiled by Gregory Park.
+Flock is a project compiled by Gregory Park, and has a Rails backend with a React/Redux frontend

 ![Flock home page: https://meetsapp.herokuapp.com/#/][homepage]